ThomasDeStrooper/SEUS_PTGI_HRR_2.2/README.md

 #### Compiling from source

-First, click the link below to download the resourcepack (requires Optifine to be installed):
+First, click the link below to download the resourcepack (Optifine is recommended but not required):

 ```
 https://drive.google.com/file/d/1Dbu38k6xkpL1BSKCEA7DnluJiGR7qeig/view?usp=sharing